-San Felipe-Del Rio Consolidated Independent School District ("SFDRCISD") recognizes that physical, mental, behavioral, and emotional health are each important components of a student's educational outcomes.
-SFDRCISD further acknowledges that the Texas Youth Behavior and Risk Survey ("YBRS") indicates a 10-year trend of rising rates of suicide attempts, sadness and hopelessness among Texas youth.
-The purpose of this policy is to protect the health and well-being of all students by establishing procedures to prevent, assess the risk of, intervene in, and respond to suicide.
+San Felipe Del Rio Consolidated Independent School District ("SFDRCISD") recognizes that physical, mental, behavioral, and emotional health are each important components of a student's educational outcomes.
+The purpose of this policy is to protect the health and well-being of all district students by having procedures in place to prevent, assess the risk of, intervene in, and respond to suicide.